-- The construction and operation of the project should aim to ensure that all relevant state and Commonwealth legislation and guidelines are considered that relate to the coastal environment - the activity is developed and operated in a way that avoids environmental harm including impacts on terrestrial, estuarine, coastal and marine environmental values - the activity is developed and operated in a way that avoids and minimises adverse impacts on coastal processes, resources and scenic amenity of important natural coastal landscapes, views and vistas - the activity is to be carried out in accordance with best practice environmental management - the performance outcomes correspond to the relevant policies, legislation and guidelines and that sufficient evidence is supplied (including through studies and proposed management measures) that show these outcomes can be achieved.
+- The construction and operation of the project should aim to ensure that all relevant state and Commonwealth legislation and guidelines are considered that relate to the coastal environment. - The activity is developed and operated in a way that avoids environmental harm including impacts on terrestrial, estuarine, coastal and marine environmental values. - The activity is developed and operated in a way that avoids and minimises adverse impacts on coastal processes, resources and scenic amenity of important natural coastal landscapes, views and vistas. - The activity is to be carried out in accordance with best practice environmental management. - The performance outcomes correspond to the relevant policies, legislation and guidelines and that sufficient evidence is supplied (including through studies and proposed management measures) that show these outcomes can be achieved.

 - 8.14.1 Describe the existing coastal environment, potential impacts, mitigation measures and possible offsets related to the project in the context of all state and Commonwealth legislation and guidelines. - 8.14.2 Provide a description of the coastal processes relevant to coast affected by the project.
 This should include a description of the physical processes of the terrestrial, estuarine, coastal and marine environment. - 8.14.3 Provide a description of physical and chemical characteristics of soils and sediments within the terrestrial, estuarine, coastal and marine environment potentially affected by the project.
-This is to include acid sulphate soils. - 8.14.4 Provide details of the proposed bed levelling operations at the mouth of the Skardon River including: - location, volumes, the chemical and physical characteristics of the material (sediments) to be reprofiled and relocated - description of process including, equipment, timing, tidal requirements and annual maintenance programmes - prediction of potential impacts on marine environments including direct and indirect impacts such as from physical disturbance and sediment plumes during construction and ongoing impacts during operations - management of associated impacts on sensitive environments such as seagrasses and coral reefs. - 8.14.5 Develop and describe suitable indicators for measuring coastal resources and values, and set objectives to protect them in accordance with relevant State Planning Policy July 2014, guidelines and legislation.
+This is to include acid sulphate soils. - 8.14.4 Provide details of the proposed bed levelling operations, including a schedule of ongoing maintenance requirements, at the mouth of the Skardon River including: - navigation requirements of vessels trans-shipping material from the site including width, depth and location of navigation channels, turning basin or other works - location, volume, and the chemical and physical characteristics of the material (sediments) to be removed, reprofiled or relocated to provide navigational access - a description of the works necessary to maintain navigational access including equipment, timing, duration and tidal requirements - review of the historical behaviour of the river channel and mouth including channel migration and sand bank movements and how such changes will be addressed in the future where they impact on navigation - · expected frequency of future bed levelling campaigns to maintain navigational access - location for the disposal of levelled material where this material is in excess of bed levelling capacity for required channel depth - a description of the impact of works on other river users or adjacent communities - prediction of potential impacts on marine environments, including direct and indirect impacts such as from physical disturbance and sediment plumes during construction and ongoing impacts during operations - management of associated impacts on sensitive environments such as seagrasses and coral reefs. - 8.14.5 Develop and describe suitable indicators for measuring coastal resources and values, and set objectives to protect them in accordance with relevant State Planning Policy July 2014, guidelines and legislation.

 - 8.14.6 Identify development outside the mining leases that is assessable development within the coastal zone, requiring approval under the Sustainable Planning Act 1999.
-Refer to the Department of State Development Infrastructure and Planning for relevant assessment requirements and guidance material. - 8.14.7 Detail a monitoring program that would audit the success of mitigation measures, measure whether objectives have been met, and describe corrective actions to be used if monitoring shows that objectives are not being met.
+Refer to the Department of State Development Infrastructure and Planning for relevant assessment requirements and guidance material9. - 8.14.7 Detail a monitoring program that would audit the success of mitigation measures, measure whether objectives have been met, and describe corrective actions to be used if monitoring shows that objectives are not being met.